What is testicular cancer?

 Most tumors are a mix of different types (sometimes with a seminoma component as well), but this doesn’t change the general approach to treatment of most non-seminoma cancers.

 Embryonal carcinoma: This type of non-seminoma is present to some degree in about 40% of testicular tumors, but pure embryonal carcinomas occur only 3% to 4% of the time.
 When seen under a microscope, these tumors can look like tissues of very early embryos.
 This type of non-seminoma tends to grow rapidly and spread outside the testicle.

 Embryonal carcinoma can increase blood levels of a tumor marker protein called alpha-fetoprotein (AFP), as well as human chorionic gonadotropin (HCG).

 Yolk sac carcinoma: These tumors are so named because their cells look like the yolk sac of an early human embryo.
 Other names for this cancer include yolk sac tumor, endodermal sinus tumor, infantile embryonal carcinoma, or orchidoblastoma.

-This is the most common form of testicular cancer in children (especially in infants), but pure yolk sac carcinomas (tumors that do not contain other types of non-seminoma cells) are rare in adults.
+This is the most common form of testicular cancer in children (especially in infants), but pure yolk sac carcinomas (tumors that do not have other types of non-seminoma cells) are rare in adults.
 When they occur in children, these tumors usually are treated successfully.
 But they are of more concern when they occur in adults, especially if they are pure.
 Yolk sac carcinomas respond very well to chemotherapy, even if they have spread.